= ann.Synapse(

 - a single value, which will be the same for all post-synaptic neurons.

-- a list of values, with the same size as the number of neurons receiving synapses (for some sparse connectivity patterns, it may not be the same as the size of the population, so no multidimensional array is accepted).
+- a list of values, with the same size as the number of neurons receiving synapses.

 After compilation (and therefore creation of the synapses), you can access how many post-synaptic neurons receive actual synapses with: